-Department: Natural Sciences Date: 6/18/2024 Course(s): Phys 110

-Alternative Format(s) - select as many as are applicable: Dual Credit Select Select a) Course requirement evaluation; b) Student Outcome; c) Question(s); e) Methodology

-Members (must include more than course instructor only) involved with analysis of artifacts: Robert Hermann, Kristy Jurchen, Kyle Johnson, Raegan Skelton

-See Alternative Delivery Assessment Plan for:

-Analysis of artifacts:

-- 1).
-Student Outcome: PERFORMANCE CRITERIA How was data analyzed? (attach rubrics/scoring tools if used).
-Scores (means and distributions from a 40 question multiple choice comprehensive final exam) were analyzed. - 2).
-COMPARABILITY How did you determine if the outcomes of the traditional and alternative delivery modes were comparable? (note "na" if delivery modes were not compared).
-Scores from the dual credit sites were compared with scores from the results when the course is taught face-to-face on Concordia's campus.
+Department: Natural Science lect as many as are applicable: Dual Credit Select Select re than course instructor only) involved with analysis of artifacts: Robert Hermann, Kristy Jurchen, Kyle Johnson See Alternative Delivery A iation; b) Student Outcome; c) Question(s); e) Methodology Analysis of artifacts: ORMANCE CRITERIA - How was data analyzed? (attach rubrics/scoring tools if , listributions from a 40 question multiple choice comprehensive final exam) were analyzed. w did you determine if the outcomes of the traditional and alternative delivery modes " if delivery modes were not compared).
+Scores (means and distributions from a 40 nprehensive final exam) were analyzed.
+Summary of RESULTS: 1).
+Restate the assessment question(s) (from the Assessment plan): Are students able to analyze natural situations and communicate understanding and information about the world in verbal, graphical, and analytical languages.
+2).

-Summary of RESULTS:

-- 1).
-Restate the assessment question(s) (from the Assessment plan): Are students able to analyze natural situations and communicate understanding and information about the world in verbal, graphical, and analytical languages. - 2).
 Summarize the assessment results.
 A narrative summary is required.
-Charts, tables or graphs are encouraged but optional.

-Th averages and p-values (from CUNE scores) for the four schools teaching Phys 110 are shown below:

-School Mean Percent Score P-Value (from CUNE)

-DC1 83.3 ± 12.4 0.0027 DC2 62.3 ± 10.7 0.887 DC3 87.8 ± 8.3 0.0003

-The results are very similar to past years, and they compare favorably to the scores taught on the Seward campus, where the average score is $61.5 \pm 18.2\%$.
-The overall average for the DC schools was 79.3%, higher than CUNE's average.
-Two the schools averaged higher than CUNE, and one averaged basically the same.
-All the schools' average scores overlap the CUNE average within one standard deviation.
-The low score is not statistically different from the CUNE scores, though the higher scores are.
-The scores for the individual DC schools are consistent with their usual results and vary in large part due to the manner in which they administer the exam.
-DC2's score is actually significantly improved since last year.
-This is a newer school in the dual credit program, and shows that the instructor has been working hard to improve the learning outcomes in the classroom.
-Two schools were unable to provide assessment results in time for this summary, but both have been providing dual credit instruction before with good results, so there is no need for concern over this year.
+Charts, tables or graphs are • e averages and p-values (from CUNE scores) for the four schools teaching Phys 110 are shown below: Cabaal Maan Danaant Caana D.V.alua (frame OLINE) School Mean Percent Score DC1 81.3 ± 8.9 0.0033 DC2 54.0 ± 10.0 0.229 DC3 70.0 ± 15.1 0.207 DC4 57.1 ± 5.6 0.442 to most versus, and they as menors for another to the assure to what any the Coursed to past years, and they compare favorably to the scores taught on the Seward campus, where the average score is $61.5 \pm 18.2\%$.
+The overall average for the DC schools was $65.3\% \pm 15\%$, higher than CUNE's average but within the uncertainty.
+Two the schools averaged higher than CUNE, and averaged lower.
+The schools' average scores each overlap the CUNE average within one standard deviation, except for DC1 which is slightly higher (1% outside the uncertainty range).
+The low scores are not statistically res, and only one of the higher scores (DC1) is.
+The scores for the individual DC schools are consistent with t heir usual results and vary one school from another in large part due to the manner summary, but both have been providing dual credit instruction before with good results, so there is no need for concern over this year.

+3).
+INTERPRETATION - Discuss how the results answer the assessment question(s).
+The assessment instrument consists of 40 multiple choice questions from the test bank for the standard textbook for the course.
+The questions require students to analyze physical situations and answer questions about them from a physics perspective.
+Several of the questions involve analyzing graphs of motion or other types of graphs, and many involve using equations and calculations.
+The fact that students overall average nearly 80% on this exam is solid evidence that students are indeed able to analyze natural situations and to communicate their understanding.
+4).
+Observations made that were not directly related to the question(s). (i.e. interrater reliability of the scoring tool was low)

+in which they administer the exam.
+Two schools were unable to provide assessment results in time for this